charmingruby/apperize/README.md

 # Wasp

-This app is built with Next.js 13, Tailwind, Prisma, shadcn/ui, Zustand, Tailwind, Clerk, Prisma and PlanetScale.
+This app is built with Next.js 13, Tailwind, shadcn/ui, Zustand, Tailwind and Go.

 ## ⚠️ Under development